aritraroy/UltimateAndroidReference/README.md

 * [Working Effectively with Legacy Code](https://www.amazon.com/Working-Effectively-Legacy-Robert-Martin/dp/0131177052) - by Michael Feathers

 ## Sample Projects

+If you want to get started with something quick-and-dirty, then sample projects are something which can help you a lot in understanding the concepts and technicalities in almost no time.

 * [Android Architecture](https://github.com/googlesamples/android-architecture) - A collection of samples to discuss and showcase different architectural tools and patterns for Android apps
 * [Android Cookbook Examples](https://github.com/IanDarwin/Android-Cookbook-Examples) - Collected code examples from the O'Reilly Android Cookbook